 You run a million lists through your head all day, every day, but when it comes to what to ask for from a day care center, you're stumped.
 Especially if this is your first child care rodeo, it's much too easy to forget to ask something that really matters to you.
 You don't want to leave out any detail about your child's safety and well-being.
 Experts including Barbara Willer, senior advisor at the National Association for the Education of Young Children (NAEYC), recommend you start with the following questions.

 Bring this checklist with you when you visit the establishment and take notes if necessary.

 Start your search by going online to answer the basics and weed out the unwanted options.
-Make sure the day care center has been in business for several years, and has references, positive reviews and the necessary licenses.
-Visit performance review sites such as Care.com to see other parents' reviews for the provider, and always follow up on any references the center offers.
+Make sure the day care center has been in business for several years and has references, positive reviews and the necessary licenses.
+Visit online resources like Care.com to find great day care providers and reviews from other parents, and always follow up on any references the center offers.
 Ideally, you should find a center that has gone through accreditation from NAEYC, as this is a reliable sign of a reputable center.